- in Pro Cycling by Donald Abernathy

 The salaries can exceed half a million euro per year for those who win races as well as in the podiums at different events such as Flanders.

-The bigger opportunity to make more is classic.
+The bigger opportunity to earn more is classic.
 It will offer more money to riders compared to that of winning a grand tour stage.

 Also, the people you win against would make a difference in your next pay.
 If you win against the best riders, you will have the potential to out-climb others too.